ikus060/minarca/minarca-client/doc/faq.md

 ## How do I change my password?

-Change your password in the *User Profile* (Top-Right corner in the web application).
-For security reasons, we recommend that you choose a secure password:
+Change your password in the *User Profile* Top-Right corner in the web application.
+For security reasons, we recommend that you choose a secure password.
+You may also enabled multi-factor authentication for better security.

-* with at least 8 characters
-* containing letters (a-z) and numbers (0-9)

 ![Minarca Web Interfaces - User profile to change your password.](15usersettings.png)

 ## I forgot my password.
 What should I do?

 It's not possible for you to recover you password.
-You must contact your systeme administrator to recover the password.
+You must contact your system administrator to recover the password.

 ## How do I change my email address?

-You can change your email address in the *User Profile* (Top-Right corner in web application).
+You can change your email address in the *User Profile* Top-Right corner in web application.

 ## Can I change my username?